On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Preliminaries

 We can now calculate the canonical divisor of $\Hg$ and $\stHg$. \begin{theorem} The canonical divisor of the coarse moduli space $\Hg$ is

 while the canonical divisor of the stack $\stHg$ is given by

 \end{theorem}

 \begin{proof} We start with the canonical divisor on the coarse moduli space $\Hg$, using the canonical isomorphism of Proposition \ref{isomorphism}.
 This isomorphism does not exist on the level of stacks.
-We recall from \cite{km}, Lemma 3.5, that the canonical divisor on the coarse moduli space $\Mrat/S_{2g+2}$ is given by
+We recall the canonical divisor on the coarse moduli space $\Mrat$ from \cite[Lemma 3.5]{km}.
+(Note that a general element in $\delta_{0,2}$ has automorphism of order two.
+So in the notation of \cite{km} one has $\delta_{0,2}=\frac{1}{2}\widetilde{B}_2$.)

 Thus equation \eqref{candivcoarse} follows from Proposition \ref{isomorphism} by pullback.
 For computing the canonical divisor of the stack, we need the ramification divisor $R$ for the map

 The divisor $R$ can be read off the appropriate automorphism groups.
 First note that a generic element of $\Hg$ carries only the hyperelliptic involution as an automorphism.
 Likewise, a generic element of the boundary divisor $\e_i$ only carries the hyperelliptic involution, while the generic elements of $\d_i$ have automorphism group $\Z_2 \times \Z_2$ (the hyperelliptic involution acts independently on both components, since the node is a Weierstra{\ss} point).
 It follows that the map $\epsilon$ is simply ramified over the boundary components $\d_i$, giving $R=\sum \d_i.$ Thus equation \eqref{candivstack} follows from